ManimCommunity/manim/README.md

 The issues board is reserved for bugs, and future features planned for Manim.
 If you need help installing or using Manim, please take a look at [the Reddit Community](https://www.reddit.com/r/manim) or the [Discord Community](https://discord.gg/mMRrZQW)

 ## Contributing
 Is always welcome.
 In particular, there is a dire need for tests and documentation.

+For instructions, guidelines and other details, please check out the file [CONTRIBUTING.md](https://github.com/ManimCommunity/manim/blob/master/CONTRIBUTING.md).

 ## License